jianhua222/Point-A-to-Point-B-/README.md

 9.As a player, I want to be able to check the control key setting the control key settings, so I can control my character.

-Bug fixes made since the last release:
+#### Bug fixes made since the last release:

 This is an initial release.

-Known bugs and defects:
+#### Known bugs and defects:

-There are no known bugs from implemented feature.
+There are no known bugs from implemented features.

-functionality are missing in the release:
+#### functionality are missing in the release:
-The feature of targeting enemies is missing.
-Also, we had a feature of viewing and changing the user settings.
+1.The feature of targeting enemies is missing.
+2.we had a feature of viewing and changing the user settings.
 Currently, the viewing portion of that feature is working, but setup user preferences and changes feature is missing.

+#### Implemented Stretch Goals
+1.More advanced AI.
+2.Better looking animations.
+3.A boss character.
+4.Health Bar color change.
+5.Randomly spawns the next enemy.
+6.User data can be restored from persisted information.

 ### Prerequisites

-For development
+For development:
 OS: Windows 7 SP1+, 8, 10, 64-bit versions only; Mac OS X 10.9+.
 Windows XP & Vista are not supported; and server versions of Windows & OS X are not tested.
 CPU: SSE2 instruction set support.

 GPU: Graphics card with DX9 (shader model 3.0) or DX11 with feature level 9.3 capabilities.

-For running Unity games
+For running Unity games:
 Generally content developed with Unity can run pretty much everywhere.
 How well it runs is dependent on the complexity of your project.
 More detailed requirements:

 Desktop: